tinkersaur/AvsAvrLibs/AvrScheduler/docs/010_readme.txt

  *** TODO ***

-- use uint32_t instead of unsigned long for Period and Ticks.
-- wtime should be Ticks not Period.
 - implement FAST_TRACE_SCHEDULER
 - print tasks in the order they will be invoked.
 - improve logging by allowing a value to be reported.